-The short answer: U.S. citizens do not need a passport to fly directly to Alaska from another U.S. state.
-However, you must now have a Real ID-compliant license for air travel.
-If you drive to Alaska through Canada or take a cruise with international stops, a valid passport or other WHTI-compliant document is required.
+U.S. citizens don’t need a passport to fly directly to Alaska from another U.S. state.
+You must, however, carry a Real ID-compliant license to pass TSA checkpoints.
+If you drive through Canada or take a cruise with international stops, a valid passport or other WHTI-compliant document is required.

 Key Takeaways

-- Flying: U.S. citizens do not need a passport but must have a Real ID-compliant license.
+- Flying: U.S. citizens don’t need a passport but must carry a Real ID-compliant license or an acceptable alternative such as a passport or military ID.

-- Driving: You must have a passport, passport card, or NEXUS card to cross the Canadian border.
+- Driving: Driving through Canada requires a passport, passport card, or NEXUS card — a standard Real ID won’t work at the border.

-- Cruising: “Closed-loop” cruises (starting/ending in the same U.S. port) generally allow a birth certificate and ID, but a passport is recommended.
+- Cruising: Closed-loop cruises (starting and ending at the same U.S. port) generally allow a birth certificate plus a government-issued photo ID, but a passport is always the safer choice.

-- Non-Citizens: International travelers require a passport and potentially a visa or ESTA.
+- Non-Citizens: International travelers need a valid passport and, depending on nationality, a visa or approved ESTA (Electronic System for Travel Authorization).

-For U.S. citizens, traveling to Alaska does not require a passport if you arrive by land or sea directly from another U.S. state (a rare route) or fly domestically.
-The specific mode of transport decides exactly which ID you need.
+For U.S. citizens, flying to Alaska doesn’t require a passport as long as you’re on a domestic flight from another U.S. state.
+The specific mode of transport determines which ID you need.

-A passport is not required for domestic flights, but it is the safest form of identification.
-If your travel plans get diverted to a Canadian airport due to weather or emergency, a passport is essential.
+You don’t need a passport for domestic flights, but it remains the safest form of identification.
+If your flight diverts to a Canadian airport due to weather or an emergency, you’ll need a passport to enter Canada.

 Passport-Free Travel Options